IVRPowers/blog/content/post/marketing/video-kiosks-integrating-the-phygital-experience.md

 “Multi-ubiquity" imply the ability of a system, service, or organization to be available and accessible across various devices, networks, or physical locations.
 This could include having a presence in both physical and digital spaces, as well as being accessible through different communication channels such as web, mobile, social media, etc.

 #### (3) SPLIT
 “SPLIT” is a special protocol developed by Interactive Powers which allows separate the media streams (video - audio - data) for any communication between users and agents.
-This development is based on SIP and WebRTC | RTMP peers communications for the integration of voice, video and data for any VoIP Contact Centers.
+This development is based on SIP and WebRTC | RTMP peers communications for the integration of voice, video and data for any VoIP Contact Center.

 # Streamline your business communications
 Interactive Powers can help you to turn easily customer experience into a competitive advantage, as our solutions are integrated into your existing processes.